junxit/us-congress-code/title-16/chapter-1/sec-459s.md

 ### Change of Name

 White Sands National Monument abolished, and White Sands National Park established, by Pub.
 L. 116–92, div.
 B, title XXVIII, § 2851, Dec.
 20, 2019, 133 Stat.
-1895, which is classified to section 410dddd of this title and which provides that any reference to White Sands National Monument shall be considered to be a reference to

-### Change of Name

-White Sands National Monument abolished, and White Sands National Park established, by Pub.
-L. 116–92, div.
-B, title XXVIII, § 2851, Dec.
-20, 2019, 133 Stat.
 1895, which is classified to section 410dddd of this title and which provides that any reference to the White Sands National Monument shall be considered to be a reference to the White Sands National Park.White Sands National Park.

 ### Hopewell Village Boundary Revision